Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - nationalinsurancenumber

-## <a name="uk-tax-identification-number"></a>RU número de identificación fiscal
+## <a name="uk-unique-taxpayer-reference-number"></a>RU Número de referencia del contribuyente único
-Esta entidad de tipo de información confidencial solo está disponible en el tipo de información confidencial de número de identificación de impuestos de la UE.

 ### <a name="format"></a>Formato

-Referencia fiscal única (UTR): 10 dígitos sin espacios y delimitadores
+10 dígitos sin espacios y delimitadores

 ### <a name="pattern"></a>Pattern

-Referencia de contribuyente única (UTR): 10 dígitos
+10 dígitos

 ### <a name="checksum"></a>Suma de comprobación

-Sí
+No

 ### <a name="definition"></a>Definición